What If Every Accelerator Cohort Made the Next One Smarter?

 Partners are the bottleneck.
 Their time, their memory, their ability to give the right advice to the right founder at the right moment.
 That's what constrains how much value an accelerator can deliver.
 This system doesn't replace partner judgment.
 It compounds it.

-For founders, the benefit is real but secondary: faster access to more relevant advice, from a system that knows their constraints before they have to explain them.
+For founders, the benefit is real but secondary: faster access to more relevant advice, from a system that already knows their constraints before they have to explain them.

 Let's talk